The Slaughter Yard: Traditional view

 It was Gutiérrez who edited the work for publication in 1871.

 Challenge to the traditional view

-That Echeverría did not publish the story because he feared assassination even in Uruguay was denied by Cabañas, who pointed out that Echeverría did publish other works which, he claimed, were equally offensive.
+That Echeverría did not publish the story because he feared assassination was denied by Cabañas, who argued that Echeverría was exiled in Uruguay where he published equally offensive works.
 Rather, the story did not fit Echeverría's aesthetic sensibility.

-The traditional view as to dating and authorship was challenged by Emilio Carilla in 1993.
+The traditional view (that the story was written by Echeverría alone around the time of its setting) was challenged by Emilio Carilla in 1993.
 Carilla acknowledged that Gutiérrez had a venerable reputation as a man of letters.
 But he pointed out that Gutierrez had a habit of unilaterally "correcting" the works of the authors he edited (for editors of that era, his was a not uncommon failing); supplying copious examples.
 He also noted that – according to his own admission: in a private letter to Alberdi – Gutiérrez wrote and published a detailed book review of Sarmiento's Facundo before he had read the book!
 As regards "The Slaughter Yard", said Carilla: